Vegan Persian Kotlet Recipe

 Instructions

 1. Peel potato, chop and place in small pot filled with water.
 Cover and cook on high heat for 10-15 minutes until potato is tender.
 Rinse the potato under cold water, and let the potato cool down a few minutes.
-Mash the potato.
+Mash or grate the potato.

-5. Drain any excess oil on a paper towel before serving.
+8. Drain any excess oil on a paper towel before serving.

-6. Noosh-e-Jan (Enjoy!)
+9. Noosh-e-Jan (Enjoy!)

 • Prep Time: 10 minutes